-The applicant is responsible for ensuring that the following application materials are received by the Office of Admissions: a completed and signed application for admission; an application fee of \$60; a typed personal statement and a letter of recommendation.
+The applicant is responsible for ensuring that the following application materials are received by the Office of Admissions: a completed and signed application for admission; an application fee of \$40.00; a typed personal statement, a resume, and a letter of recommendation.
 The applicant must have a current and complete Credential Assembly Service (CAS) report at the time of application.
 An application will not be considered by the Admissions Committee until all required materials have been received.

 All applicants are required to present a recent score from the Law School Admission Test (LSAT) and to subscribe to the CAS, both of which are services of the Law School Admission Council.
 The LSAT must have been taken no more than five years prior to the date of the application for admission.
 In the event of multiple LSAT scores, St. Thomas will use the highest of all test scores taken within the past five years.
 All undergraduate, graduate and professional school transcripts must be sent directly to CAS.
 Letters of recommendations should also be sent directly to CAS.
 The CAS Code for the School of Law is 5132.
-The Office of Admissions will request an LSDAS report which includes an evaluation of the undergraduate record, all LSAT scores, and copies of all transcripts and letters of recommendation.
-Graduates of foreign colleges and universities are advised to check with CAS to determine if they can provide an LSDAS report.
+The CAS Report includes an evaluation of the undergraduate record, all LSAT scores, and copies of all transcripts and letters of recommendation.
+Graduates of foreign colleges and universities are advised to check with

+LSAC to determine if they can provide a CAS report.
 Information and registration forms for both the LSAT and CAS may be obtained from the Law School Admission Council, Box 2000, Newton, PA 18940; (215) 968-1001, www.lsac.org.

-Applications for transfer are considered from students who have attended another law school approved by the American Bar Association and are in good academic standing at that law school.
-To be eligible for consideration, transfer applicants must have a law school grade point average of 2.65 or above, or rank in the upper half of the class.
+Applications for transfer are considered from students who attended another law school and are in good academic standing at that law school.
 Credits earned at another law school will transfer so long as grades of "C" or better were obtained.
 However, grades do not transfer.
-Applications for transfer are generally not considered from students who have completed more than 30 hours of coursework.
-In addition to the required application materials outlined above, a transfer applicant must submit the following: an official transcript of her or his law school academic record, a copy of the CAS report, and a letter from the Dean stating that the applicant is in good standing and his or her rank in class.
+Applications for transfer are generally not considered from students who have completed less than 30 hours of coursework.
+In addition to the required application materials outlined above, a transfer applicant must submit an official law school record, including transcript, an updated CAS Report, and a letter from the Dean stating the applicant's class rank, and that the applicant is in good standing.